 A high friction, heavy oil (like 10W-40 or 20W-50) is harder for your engine to move against.
 This is good because it provides protection, but bad because it can have an effect on your car’s fuel economy.
 Synthetic oil often contains additives that reduce this friction, meaning it maintains its slippery qualities while protecting your engine.

 Long-term, synthetic oil also runs cleaner.
 This prevents the gunky deposits that years of conventional oil usage leave inside your engine, gradually reducing its fuel economy.
 Note that synthetic’s effect on fuel economy also depends on your engine and car, but you may experience a 2-3% increase!

 Next time you change your oil at Fast Lube Plus, ask about our synthetic option.
-We use Castrol EDGE, one of the highest quality synthetic oils available.

 To calculate how often you should have your oil changed, you can consult your driver’s manual or visit checkyournumber.org.

 Manufacturers suggest you change oil more often for “severe” driving conditions.

 - Drive on short trips of less than 5 miles in normal temperatures or less than 10 miles in freezing temperatures.

 - Drive in hot weather stop-and-go traffic.